 When leaving the hospital, you may be unable to drive due to treatment or medication.
 In these situations, it is helpful to ask someone to accompany you to the Hospital.

-During your visit to the Jasper County Hospital Emergency Department, the staff can answer questions you have about your treatment.
+During your visit to the Franciscan Health Rensselaer Emergency Department, the staff can answer questions you have about your treatment.
 If you have a question or concern after dismissal, please feel free to contact your family physician or the emergency department at (219) 866-5141, extension 2000.
 Your family physician should be contacted if your concern regards your long-term health care.